 Graphically, Strider is beautiful.
 From the very start, it looks the part and I think they did a cracking job of converting the arcade backdrops over to the much-lower-resolution ST. The sprites are just freaking incredible - they all look impressive and some are huge.
 This is a beautiful game but, of course, something had to give for all that glam and that means we have a slightly reduced play area and the scrolling isn't nearly as smooth as it should be.
 Don't get me wrong, the scrolling is good and works very well but dies alongside other ST games, like Turrican.

-Okay, before I give my opinion this needs to be said: Dear ST Format, I've hated your review for years but today I hold my hands up and apologise for that!!
+Before I give my opinion this needs to be said: Dear ST Format, I've hated your review for years but today I hold my hands up and apologise!!
 After all these years, you was bang-on correct so please forgive me!
-You guys rocked and I shall blame my old opinion on my poor skills ;p
+You guys rocked and I shall blame my old opinion on my joystick skills ;p

 The CryptO'pinion?